-The Investment Manager identifies companies that are involved in the advancement of the circular economy sector and integrates an analysis of such companies' Environmental, Social and Governance ("ESG") performance into its investment analysis and investment decisions.
+The Investment Manager identifies companies which operate in the global energy transition sector and integrates an analysis of such companies' Environmental, Social and Governance ("ESG") performance into its investment analysis and investment decisions.

 Harm to environmental or social objectives:

 The sustainable investments of the product are assessed to ensure that they do not cause significant harm to any environmental or social objective.